Creating conditions for community led empowerment

 • Safeguarding Children & Young People Board (BCP Council) – Julie Deller, West Howe Community Enterprises

-• Early Help Partnership Board (BCP Council) – Emma Lee, Community Action Network
+• Early Help Partnership Board (BCP) – Emma Lee, Community Action Network

 VCSIP Vacancies